TechEmpower/FrameworkBenchmarks/frameworks/Java/baseio/README.md

  [Baseio](https://github.com/generallycloud/baseio) is an [easy of use, simple, not bad of performance] io framework project based on java nio

- This test just implement little of http/1.1 protocol but most of websocket, we majay use is baseio's socket & websocket.
+ This test just implement little of http/1.1 protocol but most of websocket, our major use is baseio's socket & websocket.

 ### Plain Text Test